#Roar4Widener shows power of our community, raises nearly $180,000

-By the time the event officially began on April 12, Widener had already received leadership gifts and commitments from more than 200 alumni, parents, and friends, including significant challenges from Board of Trustees Chairman Paul Beideman ’79 ‘14H ($10,000), Trustee Tonie Leatherberry ($10,000), Trustee Richard Tan ($10,000), Trustee James “Jamie” Hargadon ’75 ($5,000), Cathy Pulos ’84 ($10,000), an anonymous donor to SURCA ($2,000), an anonymous donor to SAGA ($1,000), and the Alumni Council ($800).
-Each of these challenges was met by the end of the event.
-Widener sent emails throughout the day, volunteers posted messages on social media, and even the Esports team got in on the action, holding a livestream on Twitch that included challenges like switching keyboard commands if donors made gifts of certain levels.
+By the time the event officially began on April 12, Widener had already received leadership gifts and commitments from more than 200 alumni, parents, and friends, including significant campaign challenges from Board Chairman Paul Beideman ’79, ’14H; Trustee Tonie Leatherberry ’23; Trustee Richard Tan; Trustee James “Jamie” Hargadon ’75; Trustee Cathy Pulos; the Alumni Council; and anonymous challenges for SURCA and SAGA.